efecte8/funcraft/README.md

 ### Collabside funcraft_backend:
 5. Run the first cell of the notebook.
 Wait for the dependencies to be installed (takes 2mins), it will restart the runtime at the end.
-6. Run the remaining cells and at the end of the last cell, you will be given an ngrok URL that will tunnel the collab to the GUI.
+6. Run the remaining cells and at the end of the last cell, you will be given a ngrok URL that will tunnel the collab to the GUI.
 Copy that url.

 ### Lastly at the GUI
 7. Run the gui from your terminal with the command: python funcraft_gui.py